 4.1 Secondary Data Collection:

-Online and offline payments i. e. mobile wallets (e.g., Paytm, AliPay, WeChat Pay), banking applications (e.g., UPI, mobile banking), e-commerce applications (e.g., Amazon Pay), POS are all sources of Data that is gathered using the application.
-Besides, it offers informative publication by governments, financial figures databases, and other industry-specialized research by international institutions (World bank, IMF).
+Online and offline payments i. e. mobile wallets (e.g., Paytm, AliPay, WeChat Pay), banking applications (e.g., UPI, mobile banking), e-commerce applications (e.g., Amazon Pay), and POS are all sources of Data that is gathered using the application.
+Besides, it offers informative publications by governments, financial figures databases, and other industry-specialised research by international institutions (World Bank, IMF).

 Online Platforms:The study looks at the integration of mobile wallets (and online bank wallets) towards the digital payment market.
 The primary origins of information will be the increase or decline rates and volumes of such services as WeChat Pay, AliPay (China), Paytm, PhonePe (India), and M-Pesa (South Africa).

-- offline Platforms: The research also analyzes traditional banking system; POS transactions and integration of off payments framework with online payment systems in BRICS countries.
+- offline Platforms: The research also analyses traditional banking systems; POS transactions, and integration of offline payment frameworks with online payment systems in BRICS countries.

-4.2 Bureau of Labor Statistics
+4.2 Bureau of Labour Statistics

 Government information

-Government Initiatives: Discussion of government initiatives, such as Digital India, financial technologies policy of China and Brazilian financial inclusion.
-The Secondary data is a report by the reserve bank of India, peoples bank of China amongst others on the impact of actions in the adoption of digital payment.
+Government Initiatives: Discussion of government initiatives, such as Digital India, the financial technologies policy of China and Brazilian financial inclusion.
+The Secondary data is a report by the Reserve Bank of India, People's Bank of China among others, on the impact of actions in the adoption of digital payment.

 Data Points that are published on financial inclusion (i. e.
 Global Financial Inclusion Index published by the World Bank) that would be used to measure the penetration of digital payment into unbanked individuals, particularly in rural or underserved areas.